Executive Vice President for Academic Affairs and Provost

 ADVANCE Principal Investigator

-As the Principal Investigator, the Provost provides leadership to the project while advocating for ADVANCE goals at every level of the community and the University of Maine System.
+As the Principal Investigator, the Provost provides leadership to the project while advocating for ADVANCE goals at every level of our campus community and across the University of Maine System.

 Professor of Political Science